Minimize Cancer Treatment’s Debilitating Side Effects

 NCI has announced several funding opportunities that align with the Cancer Moonshot.See Funding Opportunities

-Cancer patients often experience unpleasant side effects that contribute to lower quality of life, lead to costly emergency visits to the hospital, and can cause treatment delays or non-adherence to a therapy.
+Cancer patients often experience unpleasant side effects that can contribute to lower health-related quality of life, lead to costly emergency visits to the hospital, and cause treatment delays or non-adherence to a therapy.

-Poorly controlled symptoms increase risks for cancer recurrence, poor outcomes, and the likelihood of a patient not being able to return to work.
-Also, patients from racial/ethnic minority groups, older age groups, and underserved populations often experience worse side effects, have significant delays in or stop adhering to treatment, and have less access to symptom management approaches.
+Poorly controlled symptoms increase risks for poor outcomes and the likelihood of a patient not being able to return to work.
+Also, patients from racial/ethnic minority groups, older age groups, and underserved populations often experience mismanaged symptom control, have significant delays in--or stop adhering to--treatment, and have limited access to symptom management approaches.

-Helping patients manage intolerable side effects and improving their functioning may support the likelihood that they will adhere to treatments that are effective, rather than abandoning them because of intolerable side effects, will require systematically gathering patient-reported outcomes data and evidence-based symptom management data for patients from diverse populations.
+Helping patients manage intolerable side effects and improving their functioning may support the likelihood that they will adhere to treatments that are effective.
+Successful symptom management will require the systematic gathering of patient-reported outcomes data and evidence-based symptom management data for patients from diverse populations.

-This recommendation supports research to accelerate the implementation of guidelines for routine monitoring and management of patient-reported symptoms in all populations.
-This research includes the development of symptom management systems and databases of patient-reported symptoms that will be used to determine the best approaches for symptom control and supportive care for cancer patients in routine clinical practice.
-Since patients at different points on the cancer continuum have different needs, the research will be applicable to patients from diagnosis through to survivorship or end-of-life, and will include patients throughout the course of their lives.
+This recommendation supports the development of research to accelerate the implementation of guidelines for routine monitoring and management of patient-reported symptoms in all populations.
+Such research includes the examination of patient-reported symptoms and the support of intervention studies to determine the best approaches for symptom control and supportive care for cancer patients in routine clinical practice.
+Since patients at different points on the cancer continuum have a variety of needs, research will investigate patients’ symptoms and functioning from diagnosis through survivorship or end-of-life, and will include patients throughout the course of their lives.

-The ultimate goal of this symptom management research is to reduce harmful symptoms experienced by cancer patients and decrease cancer care costs related to poorly controlled symptoms.
+The ultimate goal of symptom management research supported by this recommendation is to reduce harmful symptoms experienced by cancer patients and decrease cancer care costs related to poorly controlled symptoms.

 Analyzing and Interpreting Clinician and Patient Adverse Event Data to Better Understand Tolerability

-NCI has created a network of multidisciplinary teams that is developing new methods for collecting and analyzing patient-reported outcomes in the setting of cancer clinical trials to better define patient tolerability.
-Researchers in the consortium are using the Patient-Reported Outcomes version of the Common Terminology Criteria for Adverse Events (PRO-CTCAE), as well as other patient reported outcome (PRO) data, such as health related quality of life data.
+NCI has created a consortium of multidisciplinary teams that is developing new methods for analyzing patient-reported outcomes in the setting of cancer clinical trials to better define patient tolerability.
+Researchers in the consortium are using the Patient-Reported Outcomes version of the Common Terminology Criteria for Adverse Events (PRO-CTCAE), other patient-reported outcome (PRO) data, and clinical data for their analyses.
 This information will help researchers, clinicians, and patients understand the symptomatic side effects of cancer treatments.
-The multidisciplinary teams include data scientists, clinical researchers, and experts in patient-reported data.
-The teams are addressing the current limitations of clinician-reported side effects, including a lack of data about the trajectory of symptomatic side effects of treatment and the under-reporting of the onset and severity of these symptomatic side effects.
+The multidisciplinary teams of data scientists, clinical researchers, and experts in patient-reported data are addressing current limitations of clinician-reported adverse events, analysis of symptoms at baseline, and methods to display/communicate adverse event data.

-Projects in the network are leveraging patient reported data from existing trials and will seek to establish proof-of-principle for a range of methodologies for analyzing and interpreting PRO-CTCAE data.
-Findings from this project will shed light on the degree to which patients tolerate different cancer treatments.
+Projects in the network are leveraging patient-reported data from existing trials and seek to establish a proof-of-principle for analyzing and interpreting PRO-CTCAE data.
+Findings from this network will shed light on the degree to which patients tolerate different cancer treatments.